rohanraval/Fraction_Calculator/README.md

 Future Improvements for the app:

 - [x] Make a more robust UI and/or implement this application in Android.
-- [x] Add extended functionality (e.g. allow users to find the greatest common factor (GCM) and least common multiple (LCM) of two fractions).
+- [x] Add extended functionality (e.g. allow users to find the greatest common factor (GCF) and least common multiple (LCM) of two fractions).

 ## License